Skip to product information

 ■ !!!
 Warning !!!

-Please note that Tsugu Tsugu is not liable for skin irritations caused by the use of urushi.
+Please note that we are not liable for skin irritations caused by the use of urushi.

 ■ How does urushi harden?

 Urushi actually cures by absorbing the ambient humidity.
 The ideal conditions for curing would be 20~25℃ (68-77°F) with a humidity level of 70~85%.
-To recreate these conditions, you can make a "urushiburo." (=urushi drying chamber).
-You can refer to the following video to create your own urushi drying chamber: www.youtube.com/watch?v=ouDCBSd92FA
+To recreate these conditions, you can make a "urushiburo." (=urushi drying box/chamber).
+Please watch the following videor:

-If the temperature and the humidity are good, glass urushi should take 2-3 weeks to cure.
-It can take longer if you are in a drier/cooler environment
+If the temperature and humidity are ideal, glass urushi should take 2–3 weeks to cure.
+However, it may take longer in a drier or cooler environment.

 ■ Important Shipping Information